Steve Bain

 Long-term data trends supported the idea that velocity was a function of interest rates and output until the early 1980s, after which time the relationship broke down.
 This breakdown has been the main counter to the whole monetarist theory of inflation.

 Milton Friedman has outlined his theory on the demand for money, and by association the velocity of money, as depending on many more variables than output and interest rates alone.
-His point is that these other variables are relatively slow to act, and play only a minor role in the short term.
+However, he argues that these other variables are relatively slow to act.

 The most important of these factors is: